camrossi/cicd/README.md

-# CICD
+# CICD Pipeline for ACI and NAE
-Jenkins and Terraform code to deploy ACI and vSphere infra